Kitten Care 1 :: Vitals, Nutrition, Development, Determining Gender

 22 ml

-NOTE: Always remember to consult your vet if you are ever unsure of feeding amounts or requirements.
+NOTE: This chart is an estimate, it may need to be slightly altered to meet the needs of the individual kitten.
+Always remember to consult your vet if you are ever unsure of feeding amounts or requirements.
 Never use these homemade diets for long term use.

 KITTEN REHYDRATION FORMULA